scholtenmartijn/scholtenmartijn/README.md

   # Martijn Scholten

-  Platform engineer building Kubernetes platforms and the developer experience on top of them.
+  Staff level Platform engineer building Kubernetes platforms and the developer experience on top of them.
 I spent years as a full-stack developer before moving into infrastructure, which shapes how I build platforms — they should feel like something developers actually want to use.

   ## What I Do